Python-PyQt/PyQt6-Docs/descriptions/QtOpenGLWidgets/QOpenGLWidget-c.rst

 When making OpenGL function calls, it is strongly recommended to avoid calling the functions directly.
 Instead, prefer using QOpenGLFunctions (when making portable applications) or the versioned variants (for example, QOpenGLFunctions_3_2_Core and similar, when targeting modern, desktop-only OpenGL).
 This way the application will work correctly in all Qt build configurations, including the ones that perform dynamic OpenGL implementation loading which means applications are not directly linking to an GL implementation and thus direct function calls are not feasible.

-In :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget.paintGL` the current context is always accessible by caling :sip:ref:`~PyQt6.QtGui.QOpenGLContext.currentContext`.
+In :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget.paintGL` the current context is always accessible by calling :sip:ref:`~PyQt6.QtGui.QOpenGLContext.currentContext`.
 From this context an already initialized, ready-to-be-used QOpenGLFunctions instance is retrievable by calling QOpenGLContext::functions().
 An alternative to prefixing every GL call is to inherit from QOpenGLFunctions and call QOpenGLFunctions::initializeOpenGLFunctions() in :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget.initializeGL`.

 As for the OpenGL headers, note that in most cases there will be no need to directly include any headers like GL.h.
 The OpenGL-related Qt headers will include qopengl.h which will in turn include an appropriate header for the system.
 This might be an OpenGL ES 3.x or 2.0 header, the highest version that is available, or a system-provided gl.h.
 In addition, a copy of the extension headers (called glext.h on some systems) is provided as part of Qt both for OpenGL and OpenGL ES.
 These will get included automatically on platforms where feasible.
 This means that constants and function pointer typedefs from ARB, EXT, OES extensions are automatically available.